ovenystas/py-apx/doc/node.rst

 .. include:: examples/autosar_01.py
     :code: python

 Alternatively you can load an SWC from existing XML.
-The section :ref:`ref_create_from_autosar` in the API reference provides examples where this is done.
+The section :ref:`ref_create_from_autosar` in the API reference shows examples of this.

-Once you have an instance of an AUTOSAR SWC you can easily turn it into an APX node using one of the following ways.
+Once you have an instance of an AUTOSAR SWC you can easily turn it into an APX node using the following code:

 .. code-block:: python